TamerExpelGitHub/super-rentals/README.md

 # super-rentals

-This README will serve as a personal notes for myself to keep my understanding of EmberJS fresh.
+This README will serve as a personal notes for myself to maintain my understanding of EmberJS.

 ## Conventions